yeluH/FS23_880Project_G3/Readme.md

 All the travel modes can be represented with the time as the third dimension (2D + T) and are of active forms.

-Respective modelling approaches:  ...

-What additional spatial analysis methods:  classification algorithms for RQ 3.
+As for additional spatial analysis methods, classification algorithms for RQ3 will be explored.

 ## R concepts
 <!-- Which R concepts, functions, packages will you mainly use.
 What additional spatial analysis methods will you be using? -->